SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search

 \subsubsection{The Impact of $\alpha$}

-This experiment examines how the document pruning parameter $\alpha$, which controls the proportion of high-mass non-zero entries retained, affects \textsc{Sindi}'s performance.
-A larger $\alpha$ retains more non-zero entries per vector, potentially increasing recall but also raising the search cost.
-We vary $\alpha$ from 0.4 to 0.8 (step 0.1) on SPLADE-FULL, and from 0.7 to 1.0 (step 0.05) on AntSparse, keeping $\beta$ and $\gamma$ fixed.
+This experiment examines how the document pruning parameter $\alpha$, controlling the retained high-mass non-zero entries, affects \textsc{Sindi}'s performance.
+A larger $\alpha$ retains more entries per vector, potentially increasing recall but raising search costs.
+We vary $\alpha$ from 0.4 to 0.8 on SPLADE-FULL and 0.7 to 1.0 on AntSparse, keeping $\beta$ and $\gamma$ fixed.

 Figure~\ref{fig:alpha} shows that, on \textsc{MsMarco}, recall rises and QPS drops as $\alpha$ increases, with both trends flattening at higher $\alpha$.
 In the lower $\alpha$ range, recall improves rapidly with moderate QPS loss, while in the higher range, recall gains slow and QPS stabilizes.
 On AntSparse, recall also grows more slowly at large $\alpha$, but QPS declines more steeply.